zmitchell/tinkering.xyz/content/abusing-type-annotations.md

 return new_setattr
 ```

 I model the user's response with an enum, storing the acceptable responses in the value of each enum variant to make it easier to validate the response.
 The `Response.INVALID` case is handled in the `prompt_user` function.
+Rust taught me how powerful enums can be, so now I want to use them everywhere!

 ```python
 class Response(Enum):
     YES = ["y", "Y", "yes", "Yes", "YES"]